TanStack/table/README.md

 ## Using Hooks for configuration, state and lifecycle

-React Table uses React Hooks both internally and externally for 100% of it's configuration and lifecycle management.
+React Table uses React Hooks both internally and externally for 100% of its configuration and lifecycle management.
 Naturally, this is what allows React Table to be headless and lightweight while still having a concise and simple API.

 React Table is essentially a compatible collection of **custom React hooks**: